WW-BUPT/MF-RIS/README.md

 ## MF-RIS-INFOCOM

 **Note:** All code and demonstrations are used for our submitted papers:
-> Wen Wang, Wanli Ni, and Hui Tian, "Multi-Functional Reconfigurable Intelligent Surface," submitted to IEEE INFOCOM Demo, May.
+> Wen Wang, Wanli Ni, and Hui Tian, "Multi-functional RIS: Circuit Design and Performance Optimization," submitted to IEEE INFOCOM Demo, May.
 2023.

 *********************************************************************************************************************************